Staff

 With fluency in both Spanish and English, Randy is exceptionally skilled at connecting with diverse communities and effectively communicating narratives and messaging points to the public.

-Leila Rezvani | Partnerships and Development Manager
+Head of Partnerships and Development

-Leila Rezvani is the Partnerships and Development Manager at NHMC.
+Leila Rezvani is the Head of Partnerships and Development at NHMC.
 Leila first joined NHMC back in 2019 as a volunteer and in 2020 started her Executive Assistant Fellowship.
 She continued to volunteer for the organization while teaching at the preschool level and supporting Latinx, Spanish – speaking families through ABA therapy for children with autism for two years before returning to NHMC.

 Leila earned her Bachelors of Arts degree from Cal Poly Pomona in 2022.
 While at Cal Poly, Leila held many positions in her Latina sorority, Alpha Pi Sigma.
 She served as their Treasurer, Sergeant-At-Arms, Seminar Chair, Recruitment and Intake Coordinator, and is best known as the Adelitas Conference Chair where she would orchestrate and host an annual women’s conference to inspire local high school and transfer students to pursue higher education through panels, workshops, guest speakers, and providing scholarships opportunities.
 Along with the Adelitas Conference, she co-hosted a similar event, the Xicano Latino Youth Leadership Conference, for both men and women with the Latino fraternities, Lambda Theta Phi and Gamma Zeta Alpha.
-Leila is furthering her education and is currently pursuing a degree in Communications.

-Cruz Castillo | External Relations & Digital Media Manager
+External Relations & Digital Media Manager

 Cruz Castillo is a part of the team’s external affairs, creating networks and building bridges with organizations, individuals, and the community.
 He helps coordinate and strategizes NHMC’s social media to serve Latinx and all POC best and promote all the team’s hard work.